Find Affordable College Courses

 Bowling Green, KY

-Western Kentucky University ranked #19 on this year’s Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region list.
-Located in the small city of Bowling Green, WKU is a public college with a fairly large student population.
+Western Kentucky University came in at #19 in this year’s edition of the Most Popular Special Education Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the small city of Bowling Green, WKU is a public school with a fairly large student population.

 Of the 28 students majoring in special ed at WKU, 11% are male and 89% are female.